Chief Instructor: Sensei Bill Williams

 Rondy served in the U.S. Army Reserve from 1994 to 2002, and was deployed to Bosnia and Herzegovina as part of the NATO peacekeeping force for Operation Determined Effort.
 He studied the Japanese Language at Montclair University, and the Japan Society in New York, and spent a year in Japan studying at Kansai Gaikokugo Daigaku.

 The Seibukan Dojo Teaching Team is on the mat for every children’s class.
-We are experts at teaching your children, and we provide a safe, and supervised environment where our students can realize their potential.
+We are EXPERTS at teaching your children, and we provide a safe, and supervised environment where our students can realize their potential.

 Seibukan Dojo Teaching Team: